 The know-how to tie paid and organic efforts together

-Small businesses have taken the biggest gut punch from COVID-19 and the resulting economic downturn.
-If you’re under tight budget constraints, hiring a social media agency right now is probably not feasible, but taking a ‘break’ from social media can cause long-term damage to your brand.
+Small and mid-size businesses have taken the biggest gut punch from COVID-19 and the resulting economic downturn.
+If you’re under tight budget constraints, hiring a social media agency right now might not be feasible, but taking a ‘break’ from social media can cause long-term damage to your brand.
 The truth is that no one knows your brand better than you, but if you’re trying to manage social on your own, you might be in the Danger Zone (i.e. you could be doing more harm than good).
 Our new Op.ti.mate: Social program allows you to take control of your brand’s social media presence while keeping you on-brand and providing priority access to our entire cast of social media characters.
-Learn how you can Op.ti.mate your brand’s social media efforts here.

 p.s.
 Inspiration for this blog post came from Archer.
 How many references to the show can you spot?